 - 8. The Syrian Arab Republic acceded to the Chemical Weapons Convention (the Convention) on 14 September 2013.
 The Convention entered into force for this State Party on 14 October 2013.
 To date, the work to verify the Syrian Arab Republic's initial declaration of its chemical weapons programme has continued, and due to the numerous gaps, discrepancies, and inconsistencies uncovered by the Secretariat over the past 11 years, this declaration still cannot be considered as accurate and complete. - 9.
 As previously reported, all legal obligations binding upon the Syrian Arab Republic as a State Party to the Convention remain valid, regardless of any change in government.
 Council decision EC-M-33/DEC.1 and United Nations Security Council resolution 2118 (2013) (both dated 27 September 2013) continue to provide the legal framework for the Secretariat's efforts under the Convention aimed at eliminating the Syrian Arab Republic's chemical weapons programme. - 10.
-The current political situation in the Syrian Arab Republic presents an opportunity for the Organisation to obtain clarifications on the full extent and scope of the Syrian chemical weapons programme and to ensure long-term compliance with the Convention.
-The Secretariat continues to closely monitor the situation in the Syrian Arab Republic, paying special attention to the status of its chemical weapons-related sites. - 11.
+The current political situation in the Syrian Arab Republic presents an opportunity for the Organisation to obtain clarifications on the full extent and scope of the Syrian chemical weapons programme and to ensure long-term compliance with the Convention. - 11.
 In a note verbale to the Secretariat (Ref.
 SQH.3.25.1, dated 7 January 2025), the Permanent Representation of Qatar to the OPCW informed the Secretariat and all Member States of the OPCW, pursuant to a formal request from H.E.
 Asaad Hassan al-Shaibani, caretaker Minister of Foreign Affairs of the Syrian Arab Republic, dated 28 December 2024, that Qatar, after close consultation and coordination with the Director-General, has agreed to represent the interests of the Syrian Arab Republic before the OPCW until further notice.